rjdudley/CodeLabs-IoTDev/Module3-IntroAzureIoT-WindowsIoTCore/README.md

 <a name="Exercise2"></a>
 ### Exercise 2: Sending telemetry data to Azure IoT Hub ###

-In this exercise, you'll create an Azure IoT Hub to provide reliable and secure bi-directional communications between your IoT device and a Univerdal app.
+In this exercise, you'll create an Azure IoT Hub to provide reliable and secure bi-directional communications between your IoT device and a Universal app.

 <a name="Ex2Task1"></a>
 #### Task 1 - Creating an IoT Hub ####